mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 ![Swim](/assets/jpg/swim-20220815.jpeg)

-I rode out toward _Colwood_, taking  _The Goose_ home for the balance of riding.
+---

+The balance of riding was a ride on the _E&N Rail Trail_ toward _Colwood_, looping back home on _The Goose_.

 <!---->